iangrooms/QG_DNS/README.md

 # QG_DNS
-A spectral code for two-equal-layer QG in a periodic domain
+A spectral code for both two-equal-layer QG and two-surface QG in a periodic domain

 The matlab script Driver.m runs the simulation.